 Low thyroid hormone production can leave your muscles weak, achy, or stiff.
 In addition to reducing the body's levels of stress hormones, movement stimulates the production of endorphins, which are natural painkillers and mood elevators, according to Harvard Medical School.
 Don't overcomplicate this one, either.
 A 20-minute walk is all you need to soak in some benefits.

-With more people working from home, and our interactions shifting to virtual platforms, it's more important than ever to prioritize our social networks.
-Isolation and loneliness can have profound effects on our health, with impacts equal to those of obesity and smoking.
+With more people working from home and our interactions shifting to virtual platforms, it's more important than ever to prioritize our social networks.
+Isolation and loneliness can profoundly affect our health, with impacts equal to those of obesity and smoking.

 The flip side is that seeing your BFF has a protective effect on both physical and mental health.
 There are incredible health benefits to being around people we love.
 Positive social connections can lower stress levels, reduce inflammation in the body, increase longevity, and lower anxiety and depression.
 Having positive face-to-face interactions can kickstart a positive spiral of feeling emotionally and physically.

 Mom was right.
 Writing thank-you letters and keeping a gratitude journal can build resilience, reduce the tendency to compare ourselves to others, and improve our relationships.
 Cultivating an attitude of gratitude can decrease depression and lead to better sleep.
-Try writing or reciting five things you're grateful for as part of your bedtime routine and see for yourself if you whether you can nod off more quickly.
+Try writing or reciting five things you're grateful for as part of your bedtime routine and seeing for yourself whether you can nod off more quickly.